giopolykra/giopolykra.github.io/aboutme.md

 #### Fencing
 I was a bit prejudiced about this, because I preffer no but after I tried

+## Things I Want to Do in the Future

 #### Climbing
-I have only done bouldering but I really want to climb outdoor and one day maybe do some multipitch routes.
+I have only done bouldering so far, but I intend to climb outdoors and one day maybe do some multipitch routes.

-## Things I Want to Do in the Future

 #### Rebreather Diving (\$\$\$\$\$)
 The silent, bubble free way of diving.
 Would it be he KISS-sidewinder, JJ in the GUE configuration, CM-Optima or FATHOM?